GioF71/tidal-connect/README.md

 ##### Tidal Plugin for upmpdcli

 Another solution might be my [Tidal Plugin for Upmpdcli](https://github.com/GioF71/upmpdcli-docker/discussions/281) but again, there will be no support from Tidal.
-This solution works well with Tidal HiFi or with HiFi+ with MQA DACs, but currently does not support native HiRes flac.
+This solution works well with Tidal HiFi or with HiFi+ with MQA DACs.
+The current upstream version does not  currently support native HiRes flac, but there is a [preview version](https://github.com/GioF71/audio-tools/tree/main/media-servers/tidal-hires) which does.

 ##### Logitech Media Server